groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2022/groupdocs.viewer-for-.net-22.11-release-notes.md

 ![Convert all Excel worksheets to one HTML file](/viewer/net/images/rendering-basics/render-spreadsheets/convert-all-excel-worksheets-to-html.png)

-### BinaryFormatter was replaced with XmlSerializer in FileCahe class
+### BinaryFormatter was replaced with XmlSerializer in FileCache class

 {{< alert style="warning" >}}